debops/debops/docs/dpg/dpg-0002/index.rst

        - role: debops.nginx

-By including the configuration for the debops.apt_preferences_ role in the ``nginx`` default variables the user is able to change it through the Ansible inventory without the need to modify any of the involved roles or the playbook.
+By including the configuration for the :ref:`debops.apt_preferences` role in the ``nginx`` default variables the user is able to change it through the Ansible inventory without the need to modify any of the involved roles or the playbook.